 Foundation For The Carolinas (the "Foundation") was established in 1958 as a North Carolina nonprofit corporation.
-The Foundation, headquartered in Charlotte, North Carolina, inspires philanthropy and empowers individuals to create a better community by receiving gifts, grants and bequests for the purpose of making charitable donations to eligible organizations.
+The Foundation, headquartered in Charlotte, North Carolina, inspires philanthropy and empowers individuals to create a better community by receiving gifts, grants, and bequests for the purpose of making charitable donations to eligible organizations.

 The accompanying consolidated financial statements include supporting organizations, which are separate legal entities established under Section 509(a)(3) of the Internal Revenue Code ("IRC") to operate solely for supporting the activities of the Foundation.
-They have their own board of directors or trustees and use the Foundation to administer and invest their assets.
-These supporting organizations include the Foundation for the Charlotte Jewish Community, Inc. (effective April 22, 1998), the Crosland Foundation Trust (effective May 1, 2000), the Turner Family Foundation (effective June 20, 2000), the Ginter Foundation (effective January 1, 2008, terminated June 14, 2018), the Carolina Thread Trail (effective February 17, 2009), the Family Impact Fund (effective July 1, 2011), Community Investments Foundation (effective May 4, 2012), Community Real Property Holdings (effective May 4, 2012), and the Seymour Family Foundation (effective December 21, 2015).
+They have their own Board of Directors or trustees and use the Foundation to administer and invest their assets.
+These supporting organizations include the Foundation for the Charlotte Jewish Community, Inc. (effective April 22, 1998); the Crosland Foundation Trust (effective May 1, 2000); the Turner Family Foundation (effective June 20, 2000); the Carolina Thread Trail (effective February 17, 2009); the Family Impact Fund (effective July 1, 2011, terminated June 30, 2020); Community Investments Foundation (effective May 4, 2012); Community Real Property Holdings (effective May 4, 2012); and the Seymour Family Foundation (effective December 21, 2015).
 The Foundation effectively controls, either directly or indirectly, all operating aspects of these organizations and the organizations are financially interrelated to the Foundation.
 Accordingly, their financial activity has been included in the accompanying consolidated financial statements.
 With the exception of administrative fees, all significant intercompany transactions have been eliminated in the consolidation.